websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/message-bus/using-asynchronous-messaging.md

 ## Add Response Handling

-If you want responses from message recipients, set a response destination for their replies.
+If you want responses from message recipients, set a response destination for their replies:

-Steps:

 1. Register a separate destination for message responses.
 1. Register a class (e.g., the original sender) as a `MessageListener` on the response destination.